 For unvaccinated travellers

 - Boarding authorisation certificate issued by the High Commissioner for French Polynesia

-Nb. also needed for anyone who has visited an orange or red zone country within the previous 15-days prior to visiting French Polynesia
+Nb. also needed for anyone who has visited a scarlet red zone country within the previous 15-days prior to visiting French Polynesia

 Passengers who must provide a 'Compelling Reason and Justification' for travel